-b.
-Kitchen spaces:

-- 1. A minimum 6 1/2-inch deep double bowl stainless steel sink is required in each unit. - 2.
+- b.
+Kitchen spaces: - i.
+A minimum 6 1/2-inch deep double bowl stainless steel sink is required in each unit. - ii.
 Each unit must be equipped with a 5 lb.
 ABC rated dry chemical fire extinguisher readily accessible in the kitchen and mounted to accommodate handicapped accessible height in accessible units.
-Each unit must also contain either fire protection canisters above the cooktop surface or temperature limiting plates on the cooktop surface. - 3.
+Each unit must also contain either fire protection canisters above the cooktop surface or temperature limiting plates on the cooktop surface. - iii.
 New cabinets must have dual sidetrack drawers and no laminate or particleboard fronts for doors or drawer fronts.
 Cabinets must meet the ANSI/KCMA A161.1 performance and construction standard for kitchen and vanity cabinets.
-Cabinets must bear the certification seal of KCMA (Kitchen Cabinet Manufacturers Association). - 4.
-A pantry closet or pantry cabinet is required in each unit.
-The pantry must be 1'6" x 1'6" deep with a minimum five shelves, located in or adjacent to the kitchen. - 5.
-A 4 foot fluorescent light is required. - 6.
-All appliances must be Energy Star rated. - 7.
-A grease shield is required behind ranges on the wall.
+Cabinets must bear the certification seal of KCMA (Kitchen Cabinet Manufacturers Association).